smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 // Set the state into an `SDLSoftButtonObject` and then set the screen manager array of soft buttons
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 ## Using RPCs
-If you don't want to use the screen manager, you can use raw RPC requests using the `Show` RPC.
+If you don't want to use the screen manager, you can just send raw `Show` RPC requests to core.